Are you ready to learn how to pack like a pro? I'm going to show you how to pack a suitcase that saves you money!

 TMI: Single life has been very interesting.
-Sometimes I look at a guy and think, “Yikes, he has a LOT of baggage”.
+Sometimes I look at a guy and think, “Oh dear, he has a LOT of baggage”.
 I’ve managed to find guys that emotionally have two checked bags, one carry-on, AND a personal item.
 You don’t want to be that person in the dating world OR in the travel world!
 Let’s face it, everyone has some baggage.
 Life Goals: let’s work on keeping our baggage to a minimum.

 There are only two things in life that I collect.
-In my post 15+ Great Ideas for Christmas Traditions I shared that I collect Christmas Ornaments when I travel.
+In my post 15+ Great Ideas for Christmas Traditions, I shared that I collect Christmas Ornaments when I travel.

 The second thing I “collect” is clothing.
 I LOVE making different outfits with my clothes.
 It’s my only creative outlet these days.

-Therefore, it’s not natural for me to minimize my clothing options when I travel.
+That means it doesn’t come naturally to me to minimize my clothing options when I travel.
 The struggle is real… but the savings and simplicity are real too, so let’s get after it!

 Help!
 I don't even know what I NEED to pack!